aptos-labs/developer-docs/docs/tutorials/build-e2e-dapp/1-create-smart-contract.md

 ### Create list function

-The first thing an account can and should do with our contract is create a new list.
+The first thing an account can and should do with our contract is to create a new list.

 Creating a list is essentially submitting a transaction, and so we need to know the `signer` who signed and submitted the transaction: